Conway, South Carolina: Economy

-Grainger Generating Station was a coal-fired power plant operated by Santee Cooper.
+Grainger Generating Station was a coal fired power plant operated by Santee Cooper.
 It generated electricity from 1966 until its retirement in 2012.

 Arts and culture

 Conway is the home of Kimbel Library and the Rebecca Randall Bryan Art Gallery at Coastal Carolina University.
 The gallery houses differing exhibits throughout the year.

 Sports

 HTC Center is a 3,370-seat multi-purpose arena located on the campus of Coastal Carolina University in Conway.
 It is home to the university's men's and women's basketball teams, and the women's volleyball teams.
 It replaced Kimbel Arena for this purpose.

 Government

-The city is run by an elected mayor–council government system, with council members being B. Alex Hyman, Shane Hubbard, William Goldfinch IV, Jean M. Timbes, Justin Jordan, and Larry A. White.
-The current mayor is Barbara Jo Blain-Bellamy.
+The city is run by an elected mayor-council government system with one mayor and 6 council members.
+The current mayor is Barbara Blain who was first sworn in on January 4, 2016 and re-elected on January 6, 2020.
+The 6 council members are Amanda Butler, Julie Hardwick, Beth Helms, William Goldfinch IV, Justin Jordan, and Larry White.
+Council members are elected at large and serve staggered four year terms.
+Each member, including the mayor, has one vote in city matters.
+Council members meet twice a month; on the first and third Monday at 4:00 p.m. at Conway Council Chambers.

 Education

 Most of the county is served by a single public school system, Horry County Schools.
 Private schools include Conway Christian School.

 Conway is home to two major institutes of higher learning, Coastal Carolina University and Horry-Georgetown Technical College.
 It is also home to a branch of Webster University, an MBA graduate school, and North American Institute of Aviation (NAIA), a flight school.

 Conway has a public library, a branch of the Horry County Memorial Library.